kevincui5/translator_tf/README.md

 class BahdanauAttention(Layer):
 `

-The __init__() method of the base Layer class takes some keyword arguments, in particular a name and a dtype.
+The __init__() function of the base Layer class takes some keyword arguments, in particular a name and a dtype.
 It's good practice to pass these arguments to the parent class in __init__() and to include them in the layer config:

 ```
 class Translator(tf.keras.Model):